-Number of LL.M.
-Students: We keep this program deliberately small, between 12 and 20 students in any given year, so that LL.M. students have the opportunity to work closely with our environmental faculty and staff.
+Number of LLM Students: We keep this program deliberately small, between 12 and 20 students in any given year, so that LLM students have the opportunity to work closely with our environmental faculty and staff.

-Students from the U.S. are required to take Administrative Law and a survey Environmental Law class if they have not already taken these in their J.D. or LL.B. programs.
-International students from non-common-law countries are required to take the International LL.M.
-Seminar and a survey Environmental Law class; we recommend Administrative Law, but do not require it, for international students.
+Students from the U.S. are required to take Administrative Law and a survey Environmental Law class if they have not already taken these in their JD or LL.B. programs.
+International students from non-common-law countries are required to take the Introduction to U.S. Environmental Law and Legal Study seminar, and a survey Environmental Law class; we recommend Administrative Law, but do not require it, for international students.